poetapp/documentation/rdd/blockchain-confirmations.md

 ### Transaction Stuck

-Transaction is in mempool for too long, never gets in a block.
+Transaction is in mempool for too long, never gets into a block.

 Probably due to low fee, though there is no way to know for sure.